frontenddogma/web-development-glossary/manuscript/p.md

 : A loose term for data (e.g., file contents) that represent only characters of readable material but not its graphical representation nor other objects (floating-point numbers, images, etc.).
 It may also include a limited number of characters that control simple arrangement of text, such as spaces, line breaks, or tabulation characters.
 Plain-text is different from formatted text, where style information is included.&nbsp;[†](#w-plain-text)

 Plane
 : In the Unicode standard, a continuous group of 65,536 (2^16^) code points.
-There are 17 planes, identified by the numbers 0 to 16, which corresponds with the possible values 00–10~16~ of the first two positions in six position hexadecimal format (`U+hhhhhh`).
+There are 17 planes, identified by the numbers 0 to 16, which corresponds with the possible values 00–10~16~ of the first two positions in six-position hexadecimal format (`U+hhhhhh`).
 Plane 0 is the Basic Multilingual Plane (BMP), which contains the most commonly used characters.
 The higher planes 1 through 16 are called “supplementary planes.”
 The very last code point in Unicode is the last code point in plane 16, `U+10FFFF`.
 As of Unicode version 12.1, six of the planes have assigned code points (characters), and four are named.
 The limit of 17 planes is due to UTF-16, which can encode 2^20^ code points (16 planes) as pairs of words, plus the BMP as a single word.
 UTF-8 was designed with a much larger limit of 2^31^ (2,147,483,648) code points (32,768 planes), and can encode 2^21^ (2,097,152) code points (32 planes) even under the current limit of 4 bytes.
 The 17 planes can accommodate 1,114,112 code points.&nbsp;[†](#w-plane)

 Plugin
 : A software component that adds a specific feature to an existing computer program.
 When a program supports plugins, it enables customization.&nbsp;[†](#w-plugin)